filipdbr/azure-hub-spoke/README.md

 The end user requests enter the system through the **Application Gateway's** Public IP.
 As a Layer 7 load balancer, it evaluates the traffic and routes it to the **Web Tier** (Virtual Machine Scale Set) located in the `snet-prod-pl-appgw` subnet.

 ### 2. Internal Communication
-Communication between the Web and Application tiers is handled by an **Internal Load Balancer (ILB)**.
+Communication between the Web and Application tiers is handled by an **Internal Load Balancer**.
 This ensures that requests are distributed efficiently across **App VMs** and provides redundancy across different Availability Zones.

 ### 3. Outbound Traffic and Management (Internal)
 * **Centralized Inspection**: All outbound traffic from the Spoke network is redirected to the **Azure Firewall** in the Hub via **User-Defined Routes (UDR)**.
 This allows for centralized monitoring and traffic filtering.